ANCIENT CHINESE ACUPUNCTURE

 Acupuncture is defined as the stimulation of a specific point on the body with a particular method, resulting in a therapeutic homeostatic effect.

 The specific point on the body is called “Shu-xu” or acupuncture point (acupoint).
 The ancient Chinese people discovered 361 acupoints in human beings and 173 acupoints in animals.

 Modern research shows that acupoints are located in areas with a high density of free nerve endings, mast cells, small arterioles, and lymphatic vessels.
 Most acupoints are motor points.

 Many studies indicate that acupoint stimulation induces the release of beta-endorphin, serotonin, and other neurotransmitters.
 Therefore, acupuncture for pain relief is well supported by scientific studies.

 The ancient Chinese discovered that the health of the body depends on the state of Qi (pronounced chee).
 Qi is the life force or vital energy.
 There are two opposite forms of Qi: Yin and Yang.

-Physiologically, Qi flow throughout the body 24 hours per day, maintaining a balance of Yin and Yang.
-When the flow of the Qi is interrupted by any pathological factor (such as virus or bacteria), the balance of Yin and Yang will be lost and consequently a disease may occur.
+Physiologically, Qi flows throughout the body 24 hours daily, maintaining a balance of Yin and Yang.
+When the Qi flow is interrupted by any pathological factor (such as a virus or bacteria), the balance of Yin and Yang will be lost, and consequently, a disease may occur.